 Kosovo

 A controversial country with the majority of Albanian residents.
-There isn't much to see in Kosovo except the Novo Brdo Fortress or cave system in Gadime, where you can take a guided tour.
+There isn't much to see in Kosovo except the Novo Brdo Fortress or the cave system in Gadime, where you can take a guided tour.

 Buses run between the cities.
 Crossing the border from Serbia may cause more problems than traveling from the Albanian side.